 If you and your loved-one have only recently visited us at Byron Shire Respite Service or are a new carer in our area, we would love to meet you.
 Byron Shire Carers is an opportunity to chat to others new to caring or the Byron shire.

-Our next meeting takes place on Tuesday morning, the 13th of February at 10:30-12 noon at the Brunswick Valley Community Centre, South Beach Road, Brunswick Heads.
+Our meetings take place bi-monthly on Tuesdays from 10:30-12 noon at the Brunswick Valley Community Centre, South Beach Road, Brunswick Heads.
 To register your interest in our next meeting, please telephone Barbara on: 6685 1619.

 The Carers Newsletter